VirusTotal/yara/docs/writingrules.rst

             $hex_string
     }

-In the exmaple above we have a byte prefixed with a tilda (~), which is a NOT operator.
+In the example above we have a byte prefixed with a tilda (~), which is the not operator.
 This defines that the byte in that location can take any value except the value specified.
 In this case the string will only match if the byte is not 00.

+Wild-cards and not operators are useful when defining strings whose content can vary but you know the length of the variable chunks, however, this is not always the case.
+In some circumstances you may need to define strings with chunks of variable content and length.
+In those situations you can use jumps instead of wild-cards:

 .. code-block:: yara